stevenrakhmanchik/Plywood/README.md

 - [ ] Create chess engine using matrixes made in plywood (???)

-- [ ] At some point: Try solving USACO Bronze problems with Plywood to see how it goes
+- [ ] At some point: Try solving USACO problems with Plywood to see how it goes

 ## Sample Code Snippets: